kajamia/ASC-bla/docs/cppreference/matrix.rst

 They are experimental predecessors in an evolution towards multparallel. multparallel_timed does the same as multparallel and additionally creates a pajéfile of the multiplication run.

+.. admonition:: Error handling
+    :class: warning

+    Please note that for performance reasons, these functions do not provide error handling on matrix dimensions.

 MatrixExpr
 ----------